sleighzy/moleculer-microservices-spike/README.md

 This project is a number of microservices built in Node.js using the [Moleculer] microservices framework.

+The inspiration for this was to learn more about the Moleculer framework and build a proof-of-concept based on the Confluent [Building a Microservices Ecosystem with Kafka Streams and KSQL] blog.
+This proof-of-concept is not using Kafka Streams or KSQL, but the services are built using event sourcing (with Kafka as the messaging platform) with additional patterns and incorporating many of the Moleculer features as an example.

 This deployment uses Docker containers and consists of the following components:

 - [Moleculer] is a the microservices framework for Node.js